spencer-shadley/completed-class/01-Class-Content/08-Project-1-Contd/02-Homework/README.md

 - A link to a PDF of your resume

+  - Tip: If you upload your resume to GitHub you get version history and can link to the always-up-to-date version of your resume.
+[Example](https://github.com/spencer-shadley/Resume)

+  - Alternatively or additionally you can embed your resume directly in your portfolio.
+[Live example](http://spencer-shadley.github.io/) (scroll down to "More Info!" to see the resume embedded from GitHub.)
+[This is the code](https://github.com/spencer-shadley/spencer-shadley.github.io/blob/master/_includes/resume.html) used to do so.

 - A list of projects.
-For each project, make sure you have the following:
+For each project, make sure you have the following in your README:

   - Project title